 I’M AN EDITOR at the Philippine Daily Inquirer.
-For more than 17 years, as an editor with the paper, I wore a number of hats in and out of the newsroom: print journalist; editor in chief at INQUIRER.net (since August 2014), accidental TV producer (from late 2003 to early 2006); occasional reporter; forum moderator and book editor; on-and-off blogger and occasional resource speaker; lecturer in opinion journalism at the University of the Philippines; and, not least, editorial writer.
+For more than 17 years, as an editor with the paper, I wore a number of hats in and out of the newsroom: print journalist; editor in chief at INQUIRER.net (since August 2014), accidental TV producer (from late 2003 to early 2006); occasional reporter; forum moderator, debate organizer, and book editor; on-and-off blogger and occasional resource speaker; sometime lecturer in opinion journalism at the University of the Philippines; and, not least, editorial writer.
 I retired from the Inquirer in November 2018, but I continue to write my column.
 “Newsstand” has appeared every Tuesday since July 17, 2007.

 I was a Jefferson Fellow at the East West Center in Honolulu in the spring of 2005; a Visiting Research Fellow at the Institute of Southeast Asian Studies in Singapore from 2009 to 2011; and a Nieman Fellow (the first Sandra Burton grantee) in Harvard University, class of 2012.

 I wrote Revolutionary Spirit: Jose Rizal in Southeast Asia in 2011 (original Singapore edition published by ISEAS, Philippine edition by the Ateneo de Manila University Press), to mark the 150th birth anniversary of the patriot, polymath, and pioneer anti-colonial novelist.